 Ultrabooks have come a long way since they were first introduced to compete with the MacBook Air world.
 They're thin and light while featuring powerful Intel Core processors, fast SSD storage and superb battery life.

 But more than anything else, Ultrabooks represent the bleeding edge of laptops; case in point the size-shrunken Dell XPS 13, the unbelievably light HP Spectre 13 and Microsoft's own addition with the Surface Book.
 In some cases, such as with Xiaomi's Mi Notebook Air, they even manage to bring considerable discrete graphics.

-Ultrabooks are made with design in mind, so they tend to start from around $999 (around £584, AU$1,064) in the lower end, going to nearly $2,000 (around £1,169, AU$2,131) at the very high end.
+Of course, this means Ultrabooks also come at a premium.
+Don't be surprised with prices that start at $999 (around £584, AU$1,064) just for the low-end and nearly $2,000 (around £1,169, AU$2,131) at the very high end.

-Dell XPS 13
+1. Dell XPS 13

 Read the full review: Dell XPS 13

-Asus ZenBook UX305
+2. Asus ZenBook UX305

 A truly excellent ultrabook at a very agreeable price point